iamcool0090/auto-attendance/README.md

 ---------------------------------------------------USAGE-------------------------------------------------------------------

-1.Register a student using add_student(name,url) [Note : the url must be local I have not yet integrated the requests module with it]
+1.Register a student using add_student(name,path) [Note : I have not yet integrated the requests module with it]

   Example : add_student('Racoon Dog','doraemon.jpg')

-2.Accept attendance using scan_att(url) [Note : the url must be a local image I have not yet integrated web cam stream with it]
-  Example : scan_att('nobita.jpg')
+2.Accept attendance using scan_att(path) [Note :I have not yet integrated web cam stream with it] Example : scan_att('nobita.jpg')
   It creates a file based on the day and time with the name [current date]_[current class].txt and adds the name of the       face if detected in the 'students.json' encoding collection